synogen/pcbsharmonymods/Texture Replacer/readme.txt

 This will color the Shean Mega 60GB SSD blue, while leaving all other Shean SSDs unaffected.

 Part Specific Replacements are not supported for asset bundles right now.

+Examples for part ID specific material color replacements are included in the "Material Colors.conf".
+There are even examples for part ID specific texture replacements in the "Parts Texture Replacer.conf" but to see those you have to install the included unitypatcher mod that adds the two test CPUs (PartCPU.zip).